MechanicalRock/mechanicalrock.github.io/_posts/2019-12-09-reinvent-2019-recap.markdown

 Auto ML has been available on competing clouds for a while now ([Custom Vision AI](http://customvision.ai/), [Cloud AutoML](https://cloud.google.com/automl/)) so it was expected that AWS would be launching their own player in the ring.

-The idea behind **Auto Machine Learning** is that you are able to upload bulk data and with minimal direction on what features and characteristics you would like to see, the platform should be able to create a general model for you.
+The idea behind **Auto Machine Learning** is that you are able to upload bulk data and with minimal direction on what features and characteristics you would like to see and the platform should be able to create a general model for you.
 It is usually very useful for quickly validating problems as it can setup some simple ML experiments for you without too much engineering work.

 SageMaker AutoPilot took this existing idea and (hopefully) has improved on it with a number of extra features like: